Optima Tax Relief Advises of Ways to Reduce Your 2023 Tax Bill

 Maximize IRA Contributions

 Contributing to IRAs before the April tax deadline can provide immediate tax benefits.
 These contributions help secure financial futures and reduce taxable income for the current tax year.
-The IRA contribution limits for 2023 are $6,5000 for those under age 50 and $7,500 for those aged 50 and up.
+The IRA contribution limits 2023 are $6,5000 for those under age 50 and $7,500 for those aged 50 and up.
 However, your contribution may be limited based on your adjusted gross income (AGI).
 If workplace retirement plans cover neither you nor your spouse, you typically can deduct the entire amount of an IRA contribution.

 Health Savings Account (HSA) Contributions